 An effective ICP includes firmographic data, buyer roles, and behavioral signals, validated through customer interviews and performance data rather than internal opinions.

-Step two: analyze market opportunities and competition
+Step 2: Analyze market opportunities and competition

 Market research reveals where opportunity exists and where competitors fall short.
 Competitive mapping highlights strengths, weaknesses, and positioning gaps.